Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 The Strategic Implication for Nashville Businesses

 Mueller’s point becomes actionable once you have actual data.
+This is exactly what we help clients figure out.

 If you’re a Nashville SaaS company and AI drives 12% of your qualified traffic—growing 40% quarter over quarter—yes, you need an AI visibility strategy.
 Call it GEO, call it AI optimization, call it whatever.
 The label doesn’t matter.
 The investment does.